 Foreign transaction fee

 - Multiple cash-back rewards categories: Aside from the 5% rotating quarterly cash-back opportunities, you’ll earn 3% cash back at restaurants and drug stores, and 5% cash back on Chase Ultimate Rewards travel purchases at all times.
-For a limited time and on a limited amount of purchases, you’ll also get 5% cash back Lyft rides.

 - Money-saving perks: You’ll get a free three-month subscription to DoorDash, $10 credit for every five Lyft rides you take per month and ShopRunner, Boxed, and Fandango discounts.